wanelo-chef/ssl/upgrading.md

 of the library, it should be released to effected servers as quickly as possible.

+## What do I do when a massive 0-day exploit is revealed in OpenSSL?

+* panic
+* scream a lot
+* curse the bug
+* curse the fact that the exploit was just revealed
+* pretend everything is okay, and that none of your systems are effective
+* panic some more
+* sigh, calm down, get to work.
+Make some coffee, you're going to be awake for a while.

 ## Am I vulnerable?

 For the sake of example, let us look at the Heartbleed vulnerability